pontem-network/aptos-core/ecosystem/typescript/sdk/CONTRIBUTING.md

 # Contribution Guidelines for Typescript SDK

 - Coding Styles
   - File names must use Snake case.
-For example, `aptos_account.ts` .
+For example, `pont_account.ts` .
   - Class names must use Pascal case.
 For example, `class AuthenticationKey` .
   - Function and method names must use Camel case.
 For example, `derivedAddress(): HexString` .
   - Constants must use all caps (upper case) words separated by `_`.
 For example, `MAX_U8_NUMBER` .